How to Grow & Care for Paw Paw Trees

 Paw Paw trees can produce female only flowers, male only flowers or they maybe bisexual and produce both male and female flowers.
 You’ll need 1 male tree for every 7 females for successful fruit production - but if you only want 1 tree, make sure you choose a cultivar that is bisexual (it produces flowers that are both male and female).

-Top 5 steps to growing paw paw
+5 top tips for growing paw paw trees

 - Paw Paws need a free draining soil that’s been enriched with Scotts Osmocote Compost Premium Soil Improver before planting.